Nalla-Turing/Cryptonite_taskphase2_Mrinal/Binary/challenge.md

 You can access the string at specific positional order in the file using `%i$s`

 You can write code in the wsl shell itself and pipe the output to a specifc file

+### Extra challenges
+### Format strings 1
+OK it is same as the flag leak but the trick of using the fucntion wasn't working So i manually put 100 `%x` to get the string in hex form then i wrote the code to remove the commas and decode everything as hex to ascii taken 2 at a time

+Thus in the mix of unidentifiable string I got `{FTCocip5_14m1n44x4_31y75b_g41f_}f89b7d`

+Converting this from little endian to normal text I get the flag `picoCTF{4n1m41_57y13_4x4_f14g_b5d7b98f}`